Sylvia Rodríguez Aponte: Professional career

 In 1985, Rodríguez founded the Liceo de Arte y Diseño in Caguas.

 She also worked for several years in the Community Service Department of WKAQ-TV, and later in Telecine de la Tarde and the News Department.

 Political career

 Rodríguez began her political career in 2000, when she was elected to the House of Representatives of Puerto Rico at the general election.
 She became the first woman to represent District 31 as a Representative.
-During her first term, she presided the Commission of Tourism.
+During her first term, she presided over the Commission of Tourism.

 Rodríguez was reelected in 2004.
-Since her party lost the Majority in both the House and Senate, she couldn't continue to preside the Tourism Commission, but still served as her party speaker in it, which she maintained after being reelected a second time in 2008.
+Since her party lost the Majority in both the House and Senate, she couldn't continue to preside over the Tourism Commission, but still served as her party speaker in it, which she maintained after being reelected a second time in 2008.
 During her third and last term, she was a member of the Commissions of Education, Family Affairs, among others.
 Sylvia Rodríguez Aponte did not a seek reelection in the 2012 elections.